 Ms. Chang holds a Bachelor’s degree from the Sydney Conservatorium of Music in Australia, and a Masters degree in Violin Performance from the Manhattan school of Music in New York City where she studied with Dr. Curtis Macomber.

-She is currently a casual member of the Australian Opera and Ballet Orchestra.
+She is currently a casual member of the Australian Opera and Ballet Orchestra and works at Chatswood Public School as a violin tutor.